jedjoud10/VoxelTerrain/README.md

   - Also works for non-terrain objects like user objects.
 Anything that has the ``UserOccludableAuthoring`` authoring component will get occluded by the occlusion culling system
   - Voxelization and relaxation steps are done asynchronously (with only 1-2 threads running the jobs) whilst the rasterization is done every frame.
     - This allows the camera to freely look around and move around "local space" before it gets recomputed by the voxelization and relaxation steps
-    - Since relaxation is very expensive, running it in the background like this allows us to avoid stalling the main thread
+    - Since relaxation is very expensive, running it in the background like this allows us to avoid oversaturating other threads that will be needed for rendering otherwise (until unity implements some sort of priority for their job system)

-- Better optimized meshing jobs:
+## Improved editing:
+  - No need to store duplicate octree, we can just edit the LOD0 chunks and have all other chunks downsample their data.
+  - Edits *actually* modify the underlying data, not stored as some sort of "delta" like the previous implementation
+  - Less buggy than the previous version since we don't have a weird factor to keep the voxel size at a power of two value (voxel size is actuall 34)

+## Improved meshing:
   - Optimized corner (mc-mask opt) & check job (bitsetter) using custom intrinsics that actually do something!!! (profiled).
   - Optimized normal job by splitting it into a "prefetch" part and a "calculate" part.
 Prefetcher is vectorized by Burst, but not the calculate part (need to fix).
+  - Quantized mesh data (vertices, normals, uvs).

-- Better (but slower) prop generation:
+## Better (but slower) prop generation:
   - Improved surface detection: since we use a graph based system, we can now just fetch the voxel density at any given point, without having to write to a texture first.
 This allows us to use binary search with prop surface generation to place the props *exactly* on the surface of the terrain.
 Much better than the previous iteration.
   - Improved normals: Uses finite differences but with the slow density fetch instead of the cached one, so better quality normals!!!
   - Copy and culling compute are now asynchronous! (not like they are slow lol but that's nice anyways)
   - Free memory block lookup is now on the CPU instead of GPU.
 Yes this does mean that we *need* to do counts readback, but considering that we're only reading a few ints this is fine.
 Drops the complexity of the prop copy system by a lot by doing this on the CPU, worth the few frames of latency.

 - Uses HLSL DXC compiler when possible, but reverts to FXC if not supported.
 Only reason I use DXC is for faster compile times, as the prop gen shader expands out to something HUGE (lots of density function calls to inline)
-- Voxel data storage uses ``SoA`` instead of ``AoS``, should help with cache hits, though we can only read ``AoS`` data from the GPU, so we do some packing/unpacking (shouldn't be that expensive).
+- Voxel data storage uses ``SoA`` instead of ``AoS``, should help with cache hits, though we can only read ``AoS`` data from the GPU, so we do some packing/unpacking

 # TODO / Ideas
 - *Some* VXAO.
 Currently disabled with the octree system since it is not only very slow but also requires re-meshing every-time we get a new neighbour